 Planning permission is needed to change between the classes of use of land that are set out in the Use Classes Order ("UCO") unless there is a General Permitted Development Order ("GPDO") exception.
-Check all planning permissions - if there was a change of use recently where no planning permission was granted, then the council has ten years to enforce, or four years if the change was to residential use.
+Check all planning permissions - if there was a change of use recently where no planning permission was granted, then the council has ten years to enforce.
 The Buyer would be bound to use the land in accordance with the use class(es) to which it was restricted previously.